A slew of legal actions to recover money owed for leased equipment and failures to pay rent.

 Mayor Michael Hancock proposed a $450 million infrastructure bond measure as he vowed to make progress during his State of the City address.

 6900 Layton, which was completed last year, already houses two other tenants in the natural resources sector.

 Grand Junction-based Chronos Builders argues that the measure violates the state constitution’s Taxpayer Bill of Rights.

-A law firm adds a shareholder, an economic group names a CEO, plus promotions and new faces in construction, public relations, architecture and more.
+A law firm adds four associates, a bank names a market manager, plus promotions and new faces in real estate, finance, education and hospitality.